 Many children's lives are lost due to a lack of paediatric expertise.

 Millions of children are affected by war, disasters and infectious diseases

 The problem is…

 In times of crisis, access to paediatric expertise is limited which can lead to suboptimal treatment

 Quality of life is reduced and thousands of children die every year due to the lack of speed and quality of care

 Save A Child was founded by renowned humanitarian Sally Becker who has been helping to save the lives of children in areas of conflict since 1993.
-Her work has been well documented, especially during the war in Bosnia where she brought medical aid to besieged hospitals and evacuated sick and injured children, earning the nickname 'Angel of Mostar'.
+Her work has been well-documented, especially in the Balkans and Northern Iraq where she is credited with saving hundreds of lives.

 Help us make a difference